Restaurant in Shanghai, China

 For context on how Shanghainese cooking travels within China, compare what Hai Wei Guan is doing in Shanghai's Jing'An neighborhood against dedicated Shanghainese outposts elsewhere: Shanghai Cuisine in Beijing and Liu Yuan Pavilion in Hong Kong are both worth knowing, but neither operates with the same home-ground advantage.
 Eating Shanghainese food in Jing'An, a neighborhood with deep local dining history, is a different proposition.

-Jing'An's dining scene runs later than many Western visitors expect, and a ¥¥ Shanghainese restaurant with consistent awards recognition is a strong option when you want something substantive after 9 PM without committing to a formal tasting menu or paying ¥¥¥¥ prices.
+Jing'An's dining scene runs later than many Western visitors expect, a ¥¥ Shanghainese restaurant with consistent awards recognition is a strong option when you want something substantive after 9 PM without committing to a formal tasting menu or paying ¥¥¥¥ prices.
 The address at 18 Kangding Road puts the restaurant in a walkable part of Jing'An that connects easily to the district's bar and hotel corridor.
 If your evening is built around the neighborhood rather than a single destination, Hai Wei Guan fits a late supper format well.

 If you are mapping Shanghai's Shanghainese options, the field is worth understanding.
-Lao Zheng Xing is one of the city's oldest Shanghainese institutions , a different register entirely, leaning on historical reputation.
+Lao Zheng Xing is one of the city's oldest Shanghainese institutions, a different register entirely, leaning on historical reputation.
 Fu 1039 and Cheng Long Hang (Huangpu) both occupy spaces in the mid-to-upper tier.
-Hai Wei Guan's position at ¥¥ with dual 2025 recognition means it punches above its price bracket , which is exactly what you want from a neighborhood Shanghainese restaurant in a competitive city.
+Hai Wei Guan's position at ¥¥ with dual 2025 recognition means it punches above its price bracket, which is exactly what you want from a neighborhood Shanghainese restaurant in a competitive city.

 For a broader view of where Shanghainese cooking is being done well across the region, Ru Yuan in Hangzhou and Xin Rong Ji in Beijing (along with its Chengdu sibling) show how Eastern Chinese cooking styles travel.
 For fine Chinese dining in the wider region, Imperial Treasure in Guangzhou, Chef Tam's Seasons in Macau, and Dai Yuet Heen in Nanjing round out the comparative map.

 Receiving a Michelin Plate in both 2024 and 2025 is not a fluke.
-It means the kitchen has sustained its standards across two inspection cycles , different inspectors, different visits, same result.
+It means the kitchen has sustained its standards across two inspection cycles, different inspectors, different visits, same result.
 In a city as competitive as Shanghai, where restaurants open and close quickly and inspector attention is high, back-to-back recognition at the ¥¥ price level is a meaningful signal of operational consistency.
 The Black Pearl 1 Diamond arriving in 2025 alongside the renewed Michelin Plate confirms the kitchen is not riding a single-year wave.

-For food-focused travelers who want to minimize booking risk , you have limited nights in Shanghai, you cannot afford a disappointing meal , back-to-back recognition from two independent bodies is the closest thing to a confidence guarantee available without actually visiting.
+For food-focused travelers who want to minimize booking risk, you have limited nights in Shanghai, you cannot afford a disappointing meal, back-to-back recognition from two independent bodies is the closest thing to a confidence guarantee available without actually visiting.

 Hai Wei Guan sits at 18 Kangding Road in the Jing'An district.
 Hours are not confirmed in our data, so verify current service times before going.
-Booking is rated Easy , you should not need to plan weeks in advance, though calling or arriving during off-peak hours is advisable if you are visiting with a group.
+Booking is rated Easy, you should not need to plan weeks in advance, though calling or arriving during off-peak hours is advisable if you are visiting with a group.
 No phone number or website is available in our current data; confirm booking channels locally or through your hotel concierge.

 For broader planning across the city, see our full Shanghai restaurants guide, our Shanghai hotels guide, our Shanghai bars guide, our Shanghai wineries guide, and our Shanghai experiences guide.